System Requirements

 Psychtoolbox requirements

-More specific requirements are inherited from Psychtoolbox, and may depend on the functionality you need.
+More specific requirements come from Psychtoolbox, and may depend on the functionality you need.
 For full information see psychtoolbox.org/requirements.
-Following is a brief summary assuming the most recent version of Psychtoolbox (3.0.19):
+Following are some of the main points in brief, assuming the most recent version of Psychtoolbox at the time of writing (3.0.19.7):

 • MATLAB:

-Psychtoolbox tested on R2022b but generally works on other recent versions.
+Psychtoolbox tested on R2023b but generally works on other recent versions.

 • Windows:

-Compatible with Windows 7/8 but unsupported and end-of-life.
+Compatible with Windows 7/8 but support is not available and this may fail to work soon.

 * Medium visual timing precision.